Avocados are pear-shaped fruits that grow on tropical evergreen trees.

 Avocados also contain antioxidants that are good for your eyes and brain, such as lutein and zeaxanthin.
 These antioxidants may lower your risk of age-related macular degeneration (AMD), cataracts, and neurodegenerative diseases like Alzheimer’s (

 What’s more, research suggests that people who regularly eat avocados are healthier and have a lower risk of metabolic syndrome.
-However, this may be because many people who enjoy this fruit also appear to eat many other healthy foods (
+However, this may be because many people who enjoy this fruit also appear to eat many other nutrient-dense foods (

-Summary Avocados are very nutritious fruits that offer many vitamins, minerals, unsaturated fats, fiber, and antioxidants that may help prevent disease and improve your health.
+Avocados are very nutritious fruits that offer many vitamins, minerals, unsaturated fats, fiber, and antioxidants that may help prevent disease and improve your health.

 While you may only see a few types of avocado at your local grocery store, hundreds of varieties grow around the world.
 Though many hybrids exist, all avocados can be traced to either Guatemalan, Mexican, or West Indian origin (1,